Combating Disposable Email Abuse: Strategies for Developers

 • Damage to Sender Reputation: High bounce rates from disposable emails can negatively impact sender reputation and deliverability, affecting legitimate email campaigns.

 • Security Vulnerabilities: Disposable emails can bypass verification processes, creating security gaps and potential for fraud.
 One user in a Xenforo forum noted making a large disposable email list to use in their own abuse blocking efforts Signup abuse detection and blocking [Paid].
+This user's approach involved manually compiling a list of disposable email addresses to proactively block them during signup.

 Understanding these risks is the first step in developing effective strategies to combat disposable email abuse.
 In the next section, we'll examine methods for detecting these temporary email addresses.